vwd-33/VWD/src/pages/distro/index.md

       WEWELSSBURG (usa) - "Subterranean Gestation of the Glorious New Era" DIGIPACK CD: $14.00

-      WITCHBLOOD (US) - "Sorceress of the Black Sun" CD: $10.00
+      WITCHBLOOD (usa) - "Sorceress of the Black Sun" CD: $10.00

       WODULF (gre) - "Wargus Esto" CD: $14.00